groupvine/gv-doc/6-delivery/1-delivMissing.md

 then most likely the email address is not valid, either due to a typo, their account no longer exists or their email service provider happened to be "down" at the time of the send.
-Confirm the correctness of the email address and update the recipient's Profile as needed.
+Confirm the correctness of the email address and update from the Membership's Member List page.

 * Comcast or Verizon may drop an email if they think it is spam instead of saving it to the user's spam folder.
 See [Verizon or Comcast delivery issue](#gv-6delivery-1delivmissing-verizon-comcast-issue) for information.